Skip to content

-As one of the most cost-effective sources of electricity available today, solar power is instrumental to achieving net zero targets in Washington County, Iowa.
+As one of the most cost-effective sources of electricity available today, solar power is instrumental in achieving net-zero targets in Washington County, Iowa.

-Bechtel is supporting the continued growth of solar infrastructure in Iowa, U.S., by developing Goldfinch Solar, an up to 200-Megawatt facility that is expected to generate enough clean energy to power up to 33,000 homes per year.
-The project is expected to achieve commercial operation by 2025, subject to the interconnection study process.
+Bechtel Enterprises supported the continued growth of solar infrastructure in Iowa by developing Goldfinch Solar, a 200-megawatt facility expected to generate enough clean energy to power up to 33,000 homes annually.
+In 2026, the project was sold to MidAmerican Energy, a Berkshire Hathaway subsidiary.

 The facility will be built on private land in Washington County, Iowa, near existing transmission lines, reducing the need for new infrastructure.
 Low panel height will also protect visibility to neighbors and on nearby roads.